 - To foster positive attitudes to learning including confidence, curiosity, responsibility and independence. - To promote an inclusive ethos and approach to learning for all our children to ensure that none are excluded or disadvantaged. - To provide children with a well-planned curriculum which fosters enthusiasm for learning and is challenging and progressive within a stimulating environment. - To develop children's knowledge, understanding and skills in all areas of learning through first hand experiences and discussion. - To provide opportunities for children to make choices and become independent in their learning in a variety of safe and stimulating activities both indoors and outdoors. - To establish and maintain a close partnership with Parents/Carers, families. - To use focussed assessment and record keeping based on direct observation of children and discussion with them.
 To use this to inform future planning, monitor progress and build on children's prior learning.

 The Early Years Principles

-The EYFS is based upon four principles (Development Matters 2012)
+The EYFS is based upon seven key features of effective practice (Development Matters 2021)